3,2,1… we are LIVE from the museum!

 What have we learned?

 That the act of clicking to go live is not so difficult and once all the planning has been done, the filming is relatively quick.
 Although filming something we are happy with as an organisation is definitely 90% in the preparation.
-We liked trying to pitch a slightly more informal tone and think this format gave the chance for the personality of the speakers to shine through.

 These lives have been a really nice way for us as a team to work with different and new people across the museum.
 Inviting people to speak about their chosen object is a great way to get a more personal insight into the collections and galleries.
+We liked trying to pitch a more informal tone and I think this format gave the chance for the personality of the speakers to shine through.

-These lives brought in 76,300 engagements, made up of 58,020 total video views, 5611 reactions and 10,669 total post clicks.
+These lives brought in 153,414 engagements, made up of 120,348 total video views, 8758 reactions and 24,308 total post clicks.
 This was a really good level of engagement for us and each of the posts also received a healthy number of comments.
 Although not as many questions as we expected, so we need to look at how we encourage more questions.

 We hope this post encourages some more museums to click live and share some insights into their collection.
-If you are doing any similar broadcasts, do share your tips, comments and videos with us.
+If you are doing any similar broadcasts, do share your tips, comments, and videos with us.
 We’d love to hear how it is working for you and whether you would encourage us to try anything different.